Speedgoat-Application-Engineering-Team/Microgrid-EMS-HIL/README.md

 - Design and test EMS supervisory logic and peak shaving controls for various operational scenarios to ensure compliance with grid codes
 - Seamlessly transition from MIL to HIL within Simulink without changing your model
 - Configure a PROFINET fieldbus interface between the microgrid digital twin and the EMS controller hardware
-- Leverage HIL simulation to validate EMS hardware using a digital twin of the microgrid
+- Leverage HIL testing to validate EMS hardware using a digital twin of the microgrid

 ----------